jontrulson/conquest/README.md

 the ports collection.
 I currently develop on Kubuntu 16.04.

-In the past, other Unix systems were supported like the BSD's (FreeBSD, OpenBSD, etc) as will as Digital Unix for Alpha processors.
+In the past, other Unix systems were supported like the BSD's (FreeBSD, OpenBSD, etc) as will as Digital Unix for Alpha processors, and Sun/Oracle Solaris.

 These have not been tested in a while, so if there are problems, please feel free to send patches.

 The last release of conquest in 2010 also supported the conquest client (only) on Windows systems (XP and Windows 7) using MinGW.
-This has not been tested in a while, but I plan to support this again later.
+This has also not been tested in a while, but I plan to support this again later.

 ### Building Conquest